 For graduate students, the weighting is quizzes (30 percent), assignments (15 percent), project (10 percent), and final exam (45 percent).
 The number to letter conversion is the same as for undergraduates, except that grades below B- are considered F. (For grades of F, see FGS calendar for implications on programme continuation).

 We will cover most of Chapters 6 - 9 of Mid-Latitude Atmospheric Dynamics, by Jonathan Martin.
 We will also spend several lectures near the end of the course discussing Rossby and Kelvin waves.
 The parts of Chapters 6 - 9 that we DO NOT cover are: page 164 to the start of Section 6.4 (page 166), section 6.4.3 only slightly, Section 7.3 on the SG equations, the sections on PVeg on pages 226 - 229, Section 8.7, pages 278 - 179 on PV inversion, the derivation of (9.23) (i.e. the previous three pages), and Section 9.5.1.
+We will also cover equatorial and Rossby waves, and discuss modes of atmospheric variability.

 Material to be Covered: Class notes until Friday January 26.
 First two assignments.
 "Previous Test Questions" up to and including "Chapter 6: Destruction of Thermal Wind Balance by Geostrophic Flow".
 Text: Starting with Section 5.4, Chapter 6 up to page 171, but not pages 164 - 166.